The Origins of Personal Defense: Why Shields and Parrying Defined Ancient Warfare

 Wood, Hide, and Metal: The Material Trinity

 No single material dominated shield construction across all cultures because each region had access to different resources.
 Wood was universal—light, available, repairable.
 Limewood, used by Roman and later medieval shield-makers, offered a favorable strength-to-weight ratio.
 Viking shields were often made from spruce or fir, planks glued and pegged edge-to-edge, then covered with leather or rawhide to prevent splitting.
-The Celts preferred a thin layer of metal riveted over a wooden core, combining resilience with a reflective surface that could dazzle.
+The Celts preferred a thin layer of metal riveted over a wooden core, combining resilience with a reflective surface that could dazzle opponents in direct sunlight.

 Forging the Boss and Reinforcing the Rim